Reytgarr/backup-over-ssh/readme.md

 ## Logs

-script create logs about process,
+The script creates logs in the destination directory about the backup process.
+If you have any problems with script - you should look there.